DurnevVS/.vscode/README.md

 ![Preview](./screenshot.png)

-A minimal Visual Studio Code configuration with **vim-like keybindings** and a distraction-free UI.
+A minimal Visual Studio Code configuration with Vim-like keybindings and a distraction-free UI.

-Designed for fast navigation, efficient editing.
+Designed for fast navigation and efficient editing.

+The main idea is managing state depending on view focus and using the Alt key for Vim bindings.

+Remark: You should not use exactly these bindings — they are just for inspiration.

 ---